Home » Calculating Loss of Earning Capacity

 Hire a Forensic Economist to Calculate Loss of Earnings Capacity

-When it comes to determining a reasonable value for loss of earning capacity damages, the services provided by forensic economists and vocational experts are vital.
-We also provide calculations for workers compensation cases.
-The Knowles Group has been providing professional economic services on behalf of thousands of attorneys since 1979.
+When determining a reasonable value for loss of earning capacity damages, the services provided by forensic economists and vocational experts are vital.
+We also provide calculations for workers’ compensation cases.
+The Knowles Group has provided professional economic services to thousands of attorneys since 1979.
 We’ve provided expert witness testimony for personal injury cases in multiple state and federal courtrooms across North America for plaintiffs and defendants alike.
 In addition, we have access to a vast network of professional experts required to determine economic damages, such as reasonable lost earning capacity figures.
 Contact us today to discuss your case and schedule a free consultation.